List of Teen Titans (TV series) characters: Billy Numerous

 Billy Numerous (voiced by Jason Marsden) is a villain and student at the H.I.V.E.
 Academy; like many of the H.I.V.E. characters, Billy Numerous first appears in the cafeteria scene in the episode "Deception".
 His power is self-duplication, and he is known to brag about his crime sprees to his only friends: his own clones.
 He wears a skintight red bodysuit with a division symbol on its chest, and speaks with a rural Southern drawl.

 Kyd Wykkyd

 Kyd Wykkyd is a silent, bat-costumed male student at the H.I.V.E.
 Academy with the ability to teleport, first seen in "Deception".
 After Cyborg and the Titans destroyed H.I.V.E. and the various students went on to become renegade villains, Wykkyd joined the H.I.V.E.
 Five at some point before the episode "Lightspeed".

 Private H.I.V.E.

 Private H.I.V.E. (voiced by Greg Cipes) is a student of the H.I.V.E.
 Academy who wields a hexagonal shield.
-In Teen Titans Go!, he reforms and joins the Teen Titans.
+In Teen Titans Go! comic, he reforms and joins the Teen Titans.